feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 217 following figures show how much revenue the government gained from this source in 1887.59 In total, Batavia had 322 private lands, 98 of which were owned by Europeans, 186 by Chinese; the remaining 38 were the property of either other Vreemde Oosterlingen or natives.
 The total ground tax paid by private landowners was 39,982,307 guilders.69 About a decade later this figure had increased to 49,546,706 guilders.61

 To show how much the Chinese of Batavia contributed to Dutch government revenue, I will focus on the year 1899.
-My reason for this, apart from the availability of Dutch sources, is because by the early 1900s revenue farming by the Chinese was diminishing. | will also make a sketchy comparison between Batavia, Semarang and Surabaya in order to demonstrate Batavia's contribution.
+My reason for this, apart from the availability of Dutch sources, is because by the early 1900s revenue farming by the Chinese was diminishing.
+I will also make a sketchy comparison between Batavia, Semarang and Surabaya in order to demonstrate Batavia's contribution.

-| have limited myself to the revenue farms and nonleased taxation.
+I have limited myself to the revenue farms and nonleased taxation.
 The revenue farms consisted of opium and small farms; the non-leased were the property tax, or personeele belasting, income tax, or bedrijsbelasting, and the ground tax, or verponding.

 Table 1.
 Income of Revenue Farms and Non-leased Taxation in the Main Cities of Java, in 1899

-Item Batavia | Semarang Surabaya
+Item Batavia I Semarang Surabaya

 small farms =f 453,516.00 f 176,340.00 f 301,344.00 opium farm f 1,046,375.85 f 1,772,882.90 f 1,324,455.40 income tax f 211,943.70 f 177,431.02 f 475,379.39 property tax f 228,305.88º f 87,571.58 f 147,529.10° ground tax f 38,806,062.00 f 3,363,178.00. f 3,376,500.00 Total